Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Spotify Premium varies

-You can always use your Samsung smart TV to check the weather channel, but handy apps like AccuWeather are just as important.
-AccuWeather offers free forecasts, access to radar, and severe weather alerts for free if you live in a large city.
-If you find yourself in a more rural area, you’ll have to pay a small fee for full access.
-You can also save multiple locations and quickly check the weather before heading out for a long vacation.
-AccuWeather is available in 12 languages.
+You can always scan local TV channels for the weather, but there’s something to be said for a dedicated app like AccuWeather.
+AccuWeather offers forecasts, radar views, and severe weather alerts for free, at least if you live in a large city.
+If you find yourself in a rural area, you may have to pay a fee for full access.
+You can also save multiple locations, and access the app in 12 languages.

-PC gaming is great, thanks in no small part to Steam’s extensive library, but what if you want to take the action to the big screen?
+Steam is practically the default store for PC gaming, but what if you want to take the action to the big screen?
 Steam Link allows you to do just that, and it doesn’t cost a dime.
-Of course, your games aren’t free, but you probably already have a few favorite titles in your library.
-Steam Link supports Xbox, PlayStation, and Steam controllers to make things easy.
-Unfortunately, Sony discontinued its PlayStation Now feature, so Steam is your best bet for console-free gaming on your TV.
+The games aren’t necessarily free of course, but you probably already have a few favorite titles in your library.
+You’ll also want a compatible Xbox, PlayStation, or Steam controller, as well as the fastest possible network connection between your TV, router, and computer.

 See also: The best games on Steam